Explore health content from A to Z.

 After treatment, most children with a VSD can be active like other children.

 Regular follow-up visits with the cardiologist are needed.
-The frequency of these visits may decrease as your child grows older.
+The frequency of these visits will likely decrease as your child grows older.

-Your child may need to take antibiotics before having any surgery or dental work.
+Your child may need to take antibiotics before having any surgery or dental work for 6 months or longer after surgery.
 This is to prevent infection of the inside lining of the heart and valves.
 This infection is called infective endocarditis.
-Antibiotics may also be needed for about 6 months after closure of the defect.
-Antibiotics should be taken as directed by the cardiologist.
+Discuss this with your child's cardiologist.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |